 - Common childhood illnesses: for example, chickenpox (varicella), scarlet fever, rubella and whooping cough (pertussis).
-See the separate leaflets called Chickenpox in Children, Scarlet Fever, Rubella (German Measles) and Whooping Cough.
+See the separate leaflets called Chickenpox in Children, Scarlet Fever, and Whooping Cough.

-Your child's temperature can also be raised when their teeth start to develop (their teething period), following some vaccinations, or if they overheat because of too much bedding or clothing.
+A child's temperature can also be raised when their teeth start to develop (their teething period), following some vaccinations, or if overheating because of too much bedding or clothing.
 See the separate leaflets called Teething, Immunisation and Sudden Infant Death (Cot Death).

 Fever caused by other conditions

-Less commonly, fever can be caused by conditions other than infections.
-For example, blood clots in the leg or lung can sometimes lead to a fever developing.
+Fever can be caused by conditions other than infections but this is less common.
+For example, blood clots in the leg or lung can occasionally lead to a fever developing.
 See the separate leaflets called Deep Vein Thrombosis and Pulmonary Embolism.